jkrgr0/WIM-Wizard/README.md

-# WIM Witch
+# WIM Wizard

-This is the repo for WIM Witch.
-I'll be setting more up here soon.
+WIM Wizard is a GUI-driven tool used to update and customize Windows Image (WIM) files and ISOs.

-I'll have installation instructions soon too
+This is a fork of the original WIM Witch created by Donna Ryan (TheNotoriousDRR) which is EoL.